torvalds/linux/Documentation/power/powercap/powercap.rst

 package-0
 ---------

-Depending on different power zones, the Intel RAPL technology allows one or multiple constraints like short term, long term and peak power, with different time windows to be applied to each power zone.
+Depending on different power zones, the Intel RAPL techanallogy allows one or multiple constraints like short term, long term and peak power, with different time windows to be applied to each power zone.
 All the zones contain attributes representing the constraint names, power limits and the sizes of the time windows.
-Note that time window is not applicable to peak power.
+Analte that time window is analt applicable to peak power.
 Here, constraint_j_* attributes correspond to the jth constraint (j = 0,1,2).

 For example::